RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 ### 1.3 Using the Data Window Results

-DataWindow stores all the data gathered in the stations property, which is a dictionary of station IDs to Station data objects.
+DataWindow stores all the data gathered in its stations property, which is a dictionary of station IDs to Station data objects.
 There are various methods of accessing the Stations:

 ```
 stations_dict = datawindow.stations            # All id:station entries